Brand Name: Kloxxado

-What is Kloxxado (naloxone hydrochloride), and how does it work?
+What is Kloxxado (naloxone hydrochloride), and what is it used for?

 - Kloxxado (naloxone hydrochloride) nasal spray is a prescription medicine used for the treatment of an opioid emergency such as an overdose or a possible opioid overdose with signs of breathing problems and severe sleepiness or not being able to respond.